SMcCandlish/phpBB-ext-RHTopicTags/README.md

 ## Compatibility

-This extension is known-working in phpBB 3.3.5, and refines code working up to at least phpBB 3.3.12.
+This extension is known-working in phpBB 3.3.5, and is also tested some in phbBB 3.3.14.
+It refines code working up to at least phpBB 3.3.12.
 It may work in earlier or later 3.3.x versions, but has not been tested in them.
 This is coded with a "soft dependency" on 3.3.5.
 If you want to try it in an earlier version and can't despite "softness" of that requirement, just change `3.3.5` to `3.3.0` in the extension's `composer.json`.

 ## Installation